-As I mentioned in my last post, 9 Tips for Traveling with Your Toddler, I love to pack light and what I packed extra for vacation.
-Since baby number 2 is close to making her debut, I have been thinking about what will be in my diaper bag for baby and toddler!
+As I mentioned in my last post, 9 Tips for Traveling with Your Toddler, I mentioned how I love to pack light and what I packed extra for vacation.
+Since baby number 2 is close to making her debut, I have been thinking about and packing what will be in my diaper bag for baby and toddler!
 What you put in your diaper bag is really your take on motherhood.
-Some of us like to be prepared for WWIII at all times while some of us are more minimalists.
-When it comes to carrying a bag around by myself with two little ones, I like to think of myself more on the latter end.
+Some of us like to be prepared for WWIII at all times while some are more minimalists.
+When it comes to carrying a bag around by myself with two little ones (or even one), I am usually more on the latter end.
 Because I will have a newborn and an almost two-year-old soon, I have realized that if I don’t purposely pack light, my diaper bag could easily weigh TOO MUCH.
 So, this is what’s in my diaper bag for baby and toddler.
 Like I said, maybe you’ll add to it or maybe you are even more minimalist than I am-whatever the case may be, I hope this is helpful for any mom trying to possibly slim down and still have everything you need.

 Now, what goes in my new Cadillac of diaper bags you ask?

 I have about 5 diapers for each of my kiddos that conveniently go in the diaper pouches.
 Newborn on one side, size 4 on the other.

 Obviously.
 Ok, so, my diaper bag also has this cool back zipper so I don’t have to dig through the whole backpack just to grab stuff for a quick diaper change.
 It’s amazing, especially when your baby is crying and you are changing on a diaper station in a public place.
 This is where I put my pack of wipes.

 I don’t go anywhere without a diaper mat, cus there ain’t no way I’m laying my kiddo straight on a public diaper changing station *ew.* Mine is super lightweight and can fold up really small.